Unity Log Message/Exception Handling with GameDriver

 Assert.IsFalse(caughtException);

-The above test would only pass if a "NullReferenceException" was not thrown.
+The above test would only pass if a NullReferenceException were not thrown.
 This can be adapted to encompass an array of exceptions or log messages relevant to your test cases.

-Note: If you would like to output to the console from within a callback, be sure to use TestContext.Progress.WriteLine instead of the more commonly used Console.WriteLineas shown above.
+Note: If you want to output to the console from within a callback, use TestContext.Progress.WriteLine instead of the more commonly used Console.WriteLineas shown above.